-The PhD in geography enables students to advance both the breadth and depth of their knowledge of geographic concepts and methodologies.
+The PhD in Geography enables students to advance both the breadth and depth of their knowledge of geographic concepts and methodologies.
+UNCG is one of only three schools in the state that offer a geography doctoral degree.
 PhD students choose one of three sub-fields in which to specialize: Urban Planning, Transportation and Regional Economic Development; Earth Science and Natural Resource Management; or Geographic Information Science.

 The degree culminates in one of two projects: the traditional dissertation or three papers of publishable quality.

-• PhD students are closely mentored by award-winning faculty who are world-renowned researchers in their fields.
+Georgraphy PhD students at UNCG learn to use state-of -the-art technology and work closely with award-winning faculty who are world-renowned researchers in their fields.

-• Students work directly with a faculty advisor to undertake their research project(s) and plan major due dates.
+Students work directly with a faculty advisor to plan their research project(s) and take advantage of hands-on experience in the field.

-• Recent graduates of the Geography PhD program boast a high placement rate in tenure-stream faculty positions across the country.
+Recent graduates of the Geography PhD program boast a high placement rate in tenure-stream faculty positions across the country.
+In addition to teaching and research, they can also pursue high-level positions in the following sectors:

 Minimum requirements to be considered for admission include: